Minion: A fast scalable constraint solver

 Minion is designed as a ``black box’’ solver, providing relatively few options.

-If you wish to cite Minion in an academic paper, the best reference in our ECAI 06: details are on the references page.
+If you wish to cite Minion in an academic paper, the best reference is the ECAI 2006 paper: Gent, Jefferson, Miguel.
+Minion: A Fast Scalable Constraint Solver.
+ECAI 2006, pp. 98–102.
+PDF

 Minion is Open Source software.
 It is currently released under the MPL 2.0 license, and available on github.